wso2-attic/kubernetes-artifacts/README.md

 ##### 3. Deploy Kubernetes Artifacts
 Change the `spec.template.spec.containers.image` field in the relevant Replication Controller `yaml` definition to match the Docker image for the required product.
 Afterwards, run `deploy.sh` that will deploy the Service and the Replication Controller on the Kubernetes deployment.

-> For more detailed instructions refer to README files in the product folder.
+> For more detailed instructions on deploying a particular WSO2 product on Kubernetes refer to README file in the relevant product folder.

 # Documentation
 * [Introduction](https://docs.wso2.com/display/KA100/WSO2+Kubernetes+Artifacts)